Learning the art of relaxation will help you during pregnancy and labour. It may also help you with the transition to parenthood.

 How to do focused breathing

-- Practice taking deep slow breaths from your abdomen (stomach area).
+- Practice taking deep slow breaths into your abdomen (stomach area).

 - Rest your hands at the bottom of your ribs, so that your fingertips are touching.